Journal of the Acoustical Society of America

 The Journal of the Acoustical Society of America (JASA) is a monthly peer-reviewed scientific journal covering all aspects of acoustics.
-It is published by the Acoustical Society of America.
+It is published by the American Institute of Physics on behalf of Acoustical Society of America.
 The editor-in-chief is James F. Lynch (Woods Hole Oceanographic Institution).

 JASA contains news items, book reviews, references to contemporary papers, reviews of acoustical patents, and standards news.